 There are tons of ways we can apply the Labeling Theory to our own lives.
 We all have certain views of ourselves and how we think others view us as well.
 I think we can all relate to the pressure we sometimes feel to fill a role in our family, group of friends or even at work.

-Maybe you’re seen as screw up, the fixer, the friendly one, the shy one, the leader, or one of a million different roles in any group of people.
-When this is the case we can feel compelled to fill that role and act a certain way in certain situations to fill that role, whether we want to or not.
+Maybe you’re seen as the screw up, the fixer, the friendly one, the shy one, the leader, or one of a million different roles in any group of people.
+When this is the case, we can feel compelled to fill that role and act a certain way in certain situations to fill that role, whether we want to or not.

 How About Our Finances?

 When it comes to our finances, I think this is more about how we already view ourselves.
-When we label ourselves as “bad with money”, we’re more likely to actually be bad with money.
+When we label ourselves as “bad with money”, we’re more likely actually to be bad with money.
 It’s too easy to keep behaving in the same manner when we view ourselves a certain way.
 You might make a mistake or do something that isn’t the best and think “Well, I’m bad with money, it’s just who I am”.

 Change Your Label